RepAdapt/ANGSD_Snakemake_Pipeline/README.md

 ### Description of repository

+See the [Rulegraph](./workflow/rulegraph.pdf) for the dependency graph of rules included in this workflow.

 This repository contains an example Snakemake pipeline for using ANGSD to analyze low coverage data, defined in RepAdapt as < 3X.
 The pipeline performs the following actions: